 - Contact CAS on +61 9266 7091 or firstname.lastname@example.org.

 For block study mode courses, this includes an application form, ABSTUDY form and letter of support from employer or volunteer coordinator if applicable.

-- Attend any required entry assessment workshops and information session.
+- Complete entry assessment workshops and information session.

 Option two: apply online

 - Visit the course page for the course you’re interested in.

 CAS course pages are linked from our enabling courses, undergraduate courses and postgraduate courses pages.

 - Click ‘Apply Now’ and follow the prompts.

 Entry assessment workshops are usually held between October and January the year before each university year begins.
 Due to COVID-19 travel restrictions Block study mode entry assessments will be held online.
 Further direction will be provided once your application has been submitted.